Blog / Meesho

 6. Reduce Returns and RTO to Increase Net Sales

 This is the biggest pain point for Indian sellers.
-You ship 100 orders, and 25 come back as RTO (courier couldn’t deliver) and 15 come back as customer returns.
+You ship 100 orders, and 25 come back as RTO and 15 come back as customer returns.
 You only actually sold 60 items.
-Increasing gross sales doesn’t matter if your net sales are low.

 7. Choose the Right Products to Sell on Meesho